saber13812002/laravel-react-webrtc-video-chat/README.md

 if you want to use sqllite

-# mrun the migration files to generate the schema
+## run the migration files to generate the schema

 ```
 php artisan migrate